Inflectra/rapise-documentation/docs/RVL/Variables.md

     |      | Param    |        |        | defaultValue | string    | librarian  |
     |      |          |        |        |              |           |            |

-This helps to make sheets using global variables to be executable standalone.
-I.e. you may use [Play This Sheet](../Guide/rvl_editor.md#context-menu) in RVL and be sure that Global variable will have a value.
+This helps make sheets that use global variables executable standalone. i.e., you can use [Play This Sheet](../Guide/rvl_editor.md#context-menu) in RVL and be sure that the global variable will have a value.

 ## Assigning

 ### Assignment Expression

-This line declares and assigns value *5* to a variable `MyVar2`:
+This line declares and assigns the value *5* to a variable `MyVar2`:

 | Flow | Type         | Object | Action | ParamName | ParamType | ParamValue |
 | ---- | ------------ | ------ | ------ | --------- | --------- | ---------- |
 |      | **Variable** |        |        | `MyVar2`  | *number*  | *5*        |

-If the variable is declared earlier, then assignment just changes its value.
-If the variable is not yet declared, then assignment is actually a declaration with assignment.
+If a variable has been previously declared, an assignment simply changes its value.
+If a variable has not been declared, an assignment acts as both a declaration and an assignment.

 ### Action Output

-If an action returns a value it can be assigned to a variable via `Output`.
+If an action returns a value, it can be assigned to a variable via `Output`.

 | Flow | Type         | Object | Action       | ParamName   | ParamType | ParamValue |
 | ---- | ------------ | ------ | ------------ | ----------- | --------- | ---------- |